MRCIEU/rhds-tcga/readme-decisions.md

   is hard-coded in each script.

-The improve transparency and flexibility, the config file is passed as an argument to snakemake from the command-line and only the configuration variables needed by each script are passed as arguments to the script.
+The improve transparency and flexibility, the config file is loaded by snakemake and only the configuration variables needed by each script are passed as arguments to each script.

 ## Quarto outputs